Things to do before you arrive

 Upload a photograph

 Please upload a photograph for your student identity card.
 This should be a clearly identifiable passport-style photograph taken against a white background.
-This will save you time when you complete your enrolment
+This will save you time when you complete your enrolment on campus.

-Check out your enrolment and induction timetable
+Check out your induction timetable

 The events included in your programme specific timetable are mandatory.
 View your timetable.